deltachat/deltachat-pages/en/chatmail.md

 it's fine to have one account configured with your regular e-mail address, and another account for chatting.

-## How can i trust any chatmail server?
+## How trustable are chatmail servers?

 Each chatmail server provides additional privacy information on their web page.
-Typically, it only sees encrypted messages and implements automatic, unconditional message deletion after at most 40 days.
+Typically, a chatmail server only processes encrypted messages and implements automatic, unconditional message deletion after at most 40 days.

 Delta Chat provides [guaranteed end-to-end encryption](https://delta.chat/en/2023-11-23-jumbo-42)